What Is the Railroad Retirement System?

 Advantages to this system include:

-- Railroad workers who also have been employed in other industries that pay into Social Security may transfer their Railroad Retirement credits, benefits, and taxes to the Social Security system.
+- Railroad workers who also have been employed in other industries that pay into Social Security may have their Railroad Retirement credits, benefits, and taxes transferred to the Social Security system.

 - Retirees may also be eligible for a refund for excess payments toward Social Security.
 These retirees must have paid taxes into both systems while working between 1951 and 1974.
 The Social Security tax refund is paid as a one-time lump sum.